Home Tips & Tricks Brief Introduction to Acceptance Testing

 What is Acceptance Testing?

-• Acceptance Testing is the method of confirming that the system behaves as predictedFROM THE USER’S PERSPECTIVE.
+- Acceptance Testing is the method of confirming that the system behaves as predicted,

 The Acceptance Testing Process

 Because we develop complex web applications, we need to use a testing framework.
-A testing framework will allow us to test all links, pages, forms, element interaction, and anything else in just minutes, using automated test scripts.
+A testing framework will allow us to test all links, pages, forms, elements interactions, and anything else in just minutes, using automated test scripts.

 What Testing Framework to Use?